 How To Apply

 Our on-line application can be accessed here.
 Once you begin your application, you may fill out portions of the application, save your information, and go back in at a later date as long as you submit the application before the deadline.
 Directions for uploading supporting material are included in the application, as well as in our FAQ section.
-International applicants: if you are not a US Citizen or Permanent Resident of the United States, please click here to view our guidelines.

 Students currently enrolled in a graduate or professional degree program at the University of Pennsylvania may apply for Spring 2017 admission to our certificate programs.
 Spring certificate admission is only available to current University of Pennsylvania students and those interested should submit an application no later than November 1.
 Penn students not enrolled at PennDesign should use our online application.
 PennDesign students should use our Certificate Application Form.